ChandraMahesh24/ChandraMahesh24/README.md

 -->
 <h1 align="center">Hi 👋, I'm Mahesh Chandra</h1>
 <h3 align="center"style="color: rgb(9, 9, 114)">
-  I'm a Mahesh Chandra, a computer science student with a passion for coding and technology.
+  A computer science student with a passion for coding and technology.
 I'm constantly learning new programming languages and techniques, and I love to work on projects that challenge me to think creatively.
 My goal is to use my skills to create innovative and impactful solutions.
 In my free